briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

     compensation plan.

-    4. _(4)_ The credit allowed under this division is allowed only to the extent the taxpayer’s qualifying loss is attributable to:
+    4. _(4)_ The credit allowed under this division is allowed only to the extent the taxpayer's qualifying loss is attributable to:

         1. _(a)_ The insolvency or bankruptcy of the employer who had established the nonqualified deferred compensation plan; or

-        2. _(b)_ The employee’s failure or inability to satisfy all of the employer’s terms and conditions necessary to receive the nonqualified deferred compensation.
+        2. _(b)_ The employee's failure or inability to satisfy all of the employer's terms and conditions necessary to receive the nonqualified deferred compensation.

 ### Domicile.